NobodyButMe-Haiya/nodejs-mariadb-crud-2001/README.md

 this is stable version

-this is sample node.js with mariadb with crud(create , read , update, delete) functionality .
+this is sample node.js expressjs, mariadb with crud(create , read , update, delete) functionality .

 nodejs doesn't support form-data , normal form-urlencode can ..